 Why should someone consider applying for a job at Pemamek?

 If you want to travel, you can: the company’s export rate is somewhere around 90%.
 Somebody needs to go and install the equipment to the customer’s facilities.
-If travelling is not something you necessarily want to do, there are plenty of other positions that don’t require travelling at all.
+If traveling is not something you necessarily want to do, there are plenty of other positions that don’t require traveling at all.